 The Child Accident Prevention Trust has discovered that stressed and busy parents are finding it hard to take time to protect their children from preventable accidents.

 This research comes at the start of Child Safety Week (18-22 June 2012), which urges parents to make changes to prevent potentially lethal accidents.
-Our guide to baby safety equipment has more information on keeping children safe.

 Children at risk